 The First Ronald McDonald House

 In 1974, Philadelphia Eagles football player Fred Hill and his wife Fran, learned that their daughter, Kim, was diagnosed with leukemia.
-After traveling to Philadelphia for Kim’s treatments, they noticed a number of families and children in the same situation.
+While traveling to Philadelphia for Kim’s treatments, procedures and doctor’s visits, they noticed a number of families and children in the same situations.
 Families drove hours back and forth from home to the hospital, sleeping overnight in waiting rooms and eating from vending machines because they had no place else to go.

-Fred Hill decided to do something about this situation, and with the help of his team, local doctors, and many businesses in the area, they decided to build a “home away from home” for people in Philadelphia.
-With the help of McDonald’s, they purchased and restored a house near the hospital so families could have a place to stay.
-This became known as the first Ronald McDonald House.
+Fred Hill decided to do something about this situation, and with the help of his team, local doctors, and many businesses in the area, they decided to build a “home away from home” for these families.
+With the help of McDonald’s, they purchased and restored a house near the hospital so families caring for ill or injured children could have a place to stay.
+This became known as the very first Ronald McDonald House.
 Today, families from all over the world benefit from what Fred Hill, The Eagles, the local community, and McDonald’s started years ago.

 The Ronald McDonald House of Eastern NC

 The Ronald McDonald House of Eastern North Carolina gave fathers, along with their families, a great gift on Father’s Day by opening its doors in 1987.
-Families can feel like they’re home sleeping in a warm Tempur-Pedic bed, taking showers in their private bathroom, doing laundry and preparing meals in a spacious kitchen.
-They can relax in a comfortable family room, enjoy the media/game room, sit in the sunroom and let their other children enjoy the playroom.
+Since opening in 1987, the Ronald McDonald House of Eastern NC has had more than 27,000 admissions and has provided more than just a place to stay for these families.
+Guests sleep in a warm Tempur-Pedic bed and each have their own private bathroom, in addition to spacious common areas and access to laundry facilities, a kitchen/dining room, a game room, sunroom and more.
 Most importantly, families can find the support of others who share the experience of having a very ill child.

 Our Relationship with McDonald’s